nirmaldandalaio/NodewithFastify/README.md

-# MongoExpressNodeSample
+# Node Sample with Fastify and Swagger
-Sample repo to quickstart Mongo with Express and NodeJS
+Sample repo to quickstart NodeJS and Fastify